 You can use web browser for configuring this Device Server / Managed Media Converter for use.
-Set the device IP and TCP configuration to monitor/managed the attached serial device via Serial IP Redirector software.
+Set the device IP and TCP configuration to monitor/managed the attached serial device via Serial IP Redirector software for Device Server mode.

 Web Access